 If you are a non-matriculating (non-degree seeking) student, you will then complete a summer session application form.
 Once that has been processed you will receive a letter from Registrar Services containing your CWU ID and PIN.
-Please note that Ayla Lewis (509-963-1751) will register you for ALL of your classes once your registration has been processed.
+Please note that you will be enrolled in ALL of your classes once your registration has been processed.
 Registration begins May 6th.

 Once your course registration is processed, avoid any late fees by monitoring your Safari account, and paying promptly.
 Tuition will post to your account as soon as you are registered, and tuition is due 3 days into the quarter, which would be June 20th this year.

 Application to the University as a whole is only necessary if you are applying for financial aid, or intend to get a Masters (or other degree) or certification.
 If you are getting only the Library Media Endorsement, you only need to apply to the summer application linked above.
 If you are applying for financial aid or expect to get a Masters (or other degree) or certification, you will also need to apply to the Office of Admissions.